transientskp/tkp/documentation/source/introduction.rst

   classification, where each source gets a value (weight) associated with a certain type of classification.
 These classification, however, are fully preprogrammed.

+- An alert system.
+This will send emails to interested parties, depending on criteria set beforehand (which are compared to the results found in the classification step).
+In the future, this step should be replaced by sending out VOEvents, and the current implementation is essentially a simple way of alerting people to possible transients detected by the pipeline.